 - Mix together all beans and red onion in a medium mixing bowl.
 Set aside.

-- In a small mixing bowl, whisk together all the dressing ingredients until the sugar disssolve.
+- In a small mixing bowl, whisk together all the dressing ingredients until the sugar dissolves.
 Pour dressing over beans, cover with plastic wrap and refrigerate overnight.

-- Toss the salad again before serving and serve with a slotted spoon.
+- Toss the salad again before serving and drain excess marinade and serve with a slotted spoon.